wp-plugins/twitter-image-host/readme.txt

 3. In Twitter Image Host settings, set the 'Override URL Prefix' option to 'http://your-site.com/'

 == Changelog ==

+= 0.5.7 =

+ * Support for Twitter for iPhone 3.0.1 bug (see 'Posting Images' section in readme)

 = 0.5.6 =